 You've probably heard about headless commerce.
-It's one of the most discussed and least understood buzzwords in ecommerce is “headless.”
-Depending on whom you ask, and when you ask them, the definitions can change wildly.
-To set the record straight, this post will discuss the common components of a headless commerce system, and the advantages and considerations in adopting the architecture.
+It's one of the most discussed and least understood buzzwords in ecommerce.
+To set the record straight, this post will uncover the common components of a headless commerce system.
+Plus, you’ll see the advantages and considerations in adopting the architecture.

 If you’re in ecommerce, you know that keeping pace with emerging touchpoints and experiences isn’t easy (and often requires a lot of coffee).
 COVID-19 is only accelerating this.
 In a traditional ecommerce model, new experiences can require updates to both the front- and back-end system, which can turn even small projects into huge headaches.

 If you’re thinking of making the switch to headless commerce, the four biggest benefits tend to be worth the effort and can accelerate your business.

 As soon as a business introduces new content to its front end, those updates are reflected almost instantly.
 Sites built with traditional commerce architecture, on the other hand, can sometimes take minutes, if not hours (read: too long), before all users can experience a brand’s latest design.